open/close all folders

 - Too Dumb to Live: Quintum decides that if someone can catch your most powerful spell, it's a good idea to engage them in close combat.
 Fate proves the foolishness of this.

-- Wholesome Crossdresser: Technically speaking, Sextum is * wearing a boy's uniform.
+- Wholesome Crossdresser: Technically speaking, Sextum wears a boy's uniform.